Sepsis – Life-threat that can start with a minor infection

 - Who was responsible for the patient getting the infection?

 If you were the patient who suffered, you may bring a medical malpractice claim against the hospital and anyone, including the doctor, who may be responsible.
 Family members of someone who died due to HIA sepsis may bring a wrongful death action against the hospital.

 How a Sepsis Attorney Can Help

 The law requires you to bring your hospital malpractice claim within a certain time after the incident.
-So contact us as soon as possible at our Chicago office for a free consultation.
+Contact us as soon as possible at our Chicago office for a free consultation (312)766-1000.
 We will review the circumstances of your HIA sepsis, or the case of your deceased family member, and advise you on how to proceed.